 Exhibitors

 Open Class Exhibits do not need to be pre-entered.
 They are to be checked in on Thursday before the fair between 2pm and 8pm.
-Exhibitors will receive number at check-in.
+Exhibitors will receive number at check-in or can email hillsboroughfairnh@gmail.com to receive an exhibitor number in advance.

 4-H Exhibits and Animal shows are open to 4-Hers only.
-Registration for 4-H will be through 4H Online
+Registration for 4-H will be through ZSuite

 Exhibitor Handbook